IanFinlayson/tetra/docs/interpreter.md

 void endParallel()
 ```

 to initialize a ThreadPool, add threads to the pool, and join with the threads in the ThreadPool.
-ThreadPools started with startParallel are destroyrd via endParallel on a FIFO basis.
+ThreadPools started with startParallel are destroyrd via endParallel on a LIFO basis.

 Lastly, the class provides the method